simonesilvestroni/m2m-website/_sounddesign/producing-bass-remotely.md

 The following analysis is based on my work for [Antiquity](https://antiquity-music.com/), and their recent single _The Far Side Of The Sun_.
 They are **based in New York**.
 At the time of the collaboration I had been living in the UK.

-{% include pattern-bandcamp.html size="bc-ep" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://antiquitysessions1.bandcamp.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}
+{% include pattern-bandcamp.html size="bc-single" iframecode='<iframe src="https://bandcamp.com/EmbeddedPlayer/track=2478609134/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/artwork=small/transparent=true/" seamless><a href="https://antiquitysessions1.bandcamp.com/track/the-far-side-of-the-sun">The Far Side Of The Sun by Antiquity</a></iframe>' %}

 ## Stage 1: Assessment